segunak/SegunAkinyemi.com/docs/_posts/2024-05-18-reference-linked-services-synapse.md

 spark.conf.set("fs.azure.account.oauth.provider.type", "com.microsoft.azure.synapse.tokenlibrary.LinkedServiceBasedTokenProvider")
 ```

-This is the most important part of the whole thing.
+This is the most important part of the whole thing, which is covered in more detail [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-secure-credentials-with-tokenlibrary?pivots=programming-language-python#adls-gen2-storage-with-linked-services).
 These configurations let your Spark session authenticate using the same credentials already established in your linked service.
 By design, every linked service requires an authentication method upon creation.
 So, when you access a resource through an established linked service, there's no need (or there shouldn't be) to replicate authentication, it's already configured in the linked service.
 You simply need to ensure that the Spark session in your notebook recognizes this configuration.
 In the provided code:

 * The first line specifies the linked service to use.
 Replace `LinkedServiceName` with the name of your linked service, which will utilize the authentication settings you've predefined.
 * The second line determines the type of OAuth provider that Synapse utilizes, effectively linking the authentication process directly to your specified linked service.